ahmdxrzky/de-zoomcamp-2023/final_project/guide.md

   ![image](https://user-images.githubusercontent.com/99194827/228201875-81b7d241-3e6f-486b-8293-1e11f7a0c11f.png)
 - Choose a connection.
 For this project, choose **BigQuery**.
 Upload service account keyfile that has been downloaded before.
   ![image](https://user-images.githubusercontent.com/99194827/228202847-e169514d-22bc-4367-842c-cebf5434b988.png)
 - In **Development Credentials** part, fill "final_project" in Dataset as we define this dataset with Terraform before.
 Then, click **Test Connection**.
+This final_project dataset used as Data Source and Testing Environment before applying Data Modelling schema, since we ingest data from GCS to this GBQ dataset.
   ![image](https://user-images.githubusercontent.com/99194827/228203128-88b8de68-83e9-4489-93f6-93783ea225b9.png)
-  Until here, we have created a development environment for testing our query and request of data modelling.
 - In **Setup a Repository** part, click **Github** to choose a repository for dbt versioning.
   You can fork [this repository](https://github.com/ahmdxrzky/dbt-cloud-data-transformation) and choose this repository in **Setup a Repository** part. <br>
 - Go to **Develop** tab.
 Execute this command on dbt terminal.